-When applying for large extramural research grants that support multiple UC San Diego graduate students (GSRs or trainees), Principal Investigators (PIs) may request San Diego Match Fellowships from The Division of Graduate Education and Postdoctoral Affairs to enhance the proposal and promote inclusive excellence.
+When applying for large extramural research grants that support multiple UC San Diego graduate students (GSRs or trainees), Principal Investigators (PIs) may request San Diego Match Fellowships from the Division of Graduate Education and Postdoctoral Affairs (GEPA) to enhance the proposal and promote inclusive excellence.
 PI/PDs or Fund Managers should complete this online request form at least one month in advance of the submission deadline to allow adequate time for review.

-Typically, the Division will offer a proportional match: for every 4 graduate students annually supported by the grant, 1 fellowship match is allocated.
+Typically, the Division will offer a proportional match: for every 4 graduate students annually supported by the grant, 1 fellowship match slot is allocated.
 A fellowship includes a stipend, plus resident tuition/fees.
 The commitment amount is always contingent upon the proposal being fully funded at the level originally specified by the PI in the proposal.
 If the sponsor reduces the award, UC San Diego reserves the right to adjust the fellowship commitment.
-Please note, if applying for a multi-campus/institution grant, only the positions that fund UC San Diego graduate students will be counted towards the minimum number needed for matching support.
+Please note, if applying for a multi-campus/institution grant, only the positions that support UC San Diego graduate students will be counted towards the minimum number needed for matching support.

 Matching fellowship support from the Division of Graduate Education and Postdoctoral Affairs is contingent upon the continued availability of funds and may shift at any time.